CodingLiterature/CodingLiterature.github.io/resources.md

 ### Standard Papers

 ### C++ Core Guidelines
-<a href="https://isocpp.org/" target="_blank">C++ Core Guidelines</a> are written to guide C++ programmers of all levels to write fast, readable, maintainable and sensible code.
-The Core guidelines are <a href="https://isocpp.org/" target="_blank">work in progress</a> with active contributions of Bjarne Stroustrup and other C++ Celebrities.
+<a href="http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines" target="_blank">C++ Core Guidelines</a> are written to guide C++ programmers of all levels to write fast, readable, maintainable and sensible code.
+The Core guidelines are <a href="https://github.com/isocpp/CppCoreGuidelines" target="_blank">work in progress</a> with active contributions of <a href="http://www.stroustrup.com/" target="_blank">Bjarne Stroustrup</a> and other C++ Celebrities.

 ### Some Good Blogs
 * <a href="https://isocpp.org/" target="_blank">Standard C++</a>